Egezenn/OpenDotaGuides/readme.md

 - [ ] Add item display names and ids to `items.csv` and sort items based on it (looking at you, `angels_demise`)

-- [ ] Classify heroes as melee/ranged and don't insert items that don't work or not work in full effect
-  - [x] Exceptions: Terrorblade, Troll Warlord, Vengeful Spirit

 - [ ] Add ability guides, facets and also maybe mayyyyyyyyyyyyybe add item tooltips
   - Workshop guide format doesn't work on the default itembuilds.
 See [example](constants/default_antimage.txt).
     - Might have something to do with GuideFormatVersion
-  - Can publish the guides to Dota2 and fetch the data from there
+      - Can publish the guides to Dota2 and fetch the data from there as it uses the new format
-    - A new project to overwrite userdata & dota2 files!
+        - Could automate this with a new project to overwrite userdata & dota2 files
   - There doesn't seem to be anything regarding ability paths and facets in OpenDota API, research for a provider?

 - [x] Package the repo